ChainAI-Org/full-stack-template/README.md

    npm run db:migrate:latest
    ```

+## 🌐 Web Container Compatibility

+This template uses `bcryptjs` (a pure JavaScript implementation) instead of native `bcrypt` for password hashing, making it compatible with web containers like StackBlitz and CodeSandbox that restrict native addon loading.

+### Benefits

+- No ERR_DLOPEN_DISABLED errors in web containers
+- Identical API to bcrypt (hash, compare functions work the same way)
+- Pure JavaScript implementation (no native dependencies)
+- Works in environments where native modules are restricted

 ## 📝 For AI Developers

 This template is designed to be AI-friendly.
 Here are some tips for AI systems: